hcschuetz/pegeal/README.md

 It takes three parameters:
 - a basis blade represented as a bitmap (telling to which component this addition contributes),
-- a number or symbolic value that will be added to the component,
+- a numeric or symbolic value that will be added to the component,
 - and optionally a negation flag
-  (telling whether the term's sign should be inverted or, in other words, whether the term should be subtracted rather than added).
+  (telling whether the value's sign should be inverted or, in other words, whether the value should be subtracted rather than added).

 Notice that `add` is *not* a setter function for multivector components.
-You can call it multiple times with the same basis blade and the provided terms will be added up (or subtracted).
+You can call it multiple times with the same basis blade and the provided values will be added up (or subtracted).

 This API is quite convenient for creating new multivectors in the algebra code:
 - It protects the multivector from being modified inadvertently